biobakery/metawibele/README.md

 	* Re-run prioritization workflow for filtering:
 		* `$ metawibele prioritize --prioritization-config $PRIORITIZE_CONF --bypass-mandatory --selected-output demo_prioritized.selected.tsv --input-annotation $INPUT_ANNOTATION --input-attribute $INPUT_ATTRIBUTE --output $OUTPUT_DIR`
 	* Output file name: `$OUTPUT_DIR/demo_prioritized.selected.tsv`
-	* This file is the results of supervised filtering of protein families based on biochemical annotations.
+	* This file is the results of binary filtering of protein families based on biochemical annotations (TSV format file).
 	* These settings require that each of prioritized protein family should 1) be annotated to domain-domain interaction with the host, and 2) have at least one of the following features: signaling, extracellular, cellWall, outerMembrane, transmembrane

     ***3.2.
 Select interested subset annotated with multiple specific biochemical annotations simultaneously***